orientechnologies/orientdb-docs/release/3.2/What-is-new-in-OrientDB-3.2.md

 ```
 the roles `admin`, `writer`, `reader` are still created by default.

-> it is highly recommended to take a stronger password than `adminpwd` in our example.
+> It is highly recommended to take a stronger password than `adminpwd` in our example.

 If the creation of default users is enabled and you try to create a user called `admin`, the creation of that user will fail.
 The creation of default users can be disabled setting `CREATE_DEFAULT_USERS` to `false` as in: